These must try eats at The Wizarding World of Harry Potter will have you feeling less Muggle and more magic with every bite.

 When visiting The Wizarding World of Harry Potter, a requisite Butterbeer should be your first order of business.
 You just simply, must.
 The potted cream version can be found at the restaurants noted above and you’ll find the drinks in both parks and in various forms.

 Guests can purchase it cold or frozen or even hot.
-In addition to the sit-down restaurant potted cream Butterbeer, it’s available as a decadent fudge or an ice cream in both Hogsmeade and Diagon Alley.
+In addition to the sit-down restaurant potted cream Butterbeer, it’s available as a decadent fudge or an ice (affiliate link) cream in both Hogsmeade and Diagon Alley.
 You’ll find Butterbeer in restaurants and street kiosks throughout both parks.

 The frozen was my favorite!